June 30, 2020

 As the Tucson community deals with the impacts of COVID-19, the CGT Board of Directors are committed to the health and well-being of our Site Coordinators, gardeners, contractors, other volunteers and organizations who we interact with.
 While gardens will remain open, please take responsibility for your own and the community’s safety by adhering to the following guidelines.

-* Covering mouths and noses with a mask or bandana when in the garden with others is strongly encouraged for added protection.
+- Covering mouths and noses with a mask or bandana when in the garden with others is recommended.

-* Please bring your own tools.
+- Please bring your own tools if possible.
 Site Coordinators and Contractors are not able to disinfect all the community tools and surfaces regularly.

 With these guidelines in mind, we do encourage you to spend time in your garden.
 Our community gardens can provide much solace and sanity when everything else is so disrupted.
 They provide a great environment for you to have minimal, distant contact with others, relieve some stress, grow (and harvest) food and be outdoors.